Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

-This code is realized as a Majorana fermion qubit where $\hat{p}=\hat{n}$ counts the total number of electrons while $\hat{q}=\hat{\phi}$ is the $\pi$-periodic conjugate phase variable.
+This code space can be viewed as the state space of a Majorana fermion qubit \cite{alicea:review} where $\hat{p}=\hat{n}$ counts the total number of electrons while $\hat{q}=\hat{\phi}$ is the $\pi$-periodic conjugate phase variable.
 The $\ket{\overline{+}}$ eigenstate of $\overline{X}$ with an even number of electrons correspond to the Majorana mode unoccupied while $\ket{\overline{-}}$ is the state with an odd number of electrons as the Majorana mode is occupied.
-The protection of the Majorana fermion qubit can thus also be understood from this coding perspective although the formalism does of course not shed light on how to realize this qubit.
-Another realization of this code, which does not use Majorana fermion qubits, but superconducting circuits is the $0\mbox{-}\pi$ qubit (see e.g. \cite{kitaev:mirror}) which is designed such that the superconducting phase difference between terminals has degenerate energy minima at $0$ and $\pi$ corresponding to the approximate codewords $\ket{\overline{0}}$ and $\ket{\overline{1}}$.
+The protection of the Majorana fermion qubit can thus also be understood from this coding perspective although the perspective sheds no light on how to physically realize this qubit nor does it shed light on the effect of noise which cannot be represented by shifts.

+Another representation of this code space, which does not use Majorana fermion qubits, but superconducting circuits is the $0\mbox{-}\pi$ qubit (see e.g. \cite{kitaev:mirror}) which is designed such that the superconducting phase difference between terminals has degenerate energy minima at $0$ and $\pi$ corresponding to the approximate codewords $\ket{\overline{0}}$ and $\ket{\overline{1}}$.\\